Monarch7-NS/sonictab.ai/week 3.md

 - **AI Coding Assistant:** Generated the "Drop Zone" UI, debugged the Auth flow, and scaffolded the Express API routes.
 - **Google Search Tool:** Integrated for live web data grounding within the prompts.
 - **Lucide React:** Used for consistent UI iconography.
+- Learned to optimize prompt engineering and leverage AI for rapid prototyping and debugging.
+- Gemini 2.5 Flash: Core logic engine for audio analysis and ASCII tablature generation.
+- Google Search Tool (Grounding): Used in AI prompt for live web data to improve accuracy.
+- AI Coding Assistant: Refactored project structure, debugged TypeScript errors, generated UI components.
+- Learned to optimize prompt engineering and leverage AI for rapid prototyping and debugging.
+- used gemini 3 pro for tailwind styling and learned so many styles and ways to style a landing page .
 ---

 ## 5. Individual Contributions